maraisr/website/content/til/consistent hashing/index.md

 offline, only the connections connected to it are moved (obviously), but as soon as the origin comes back online, it naturally balances back out, whereas ordinarily, we'd have to remember which nodes were moved before.
-Or if we think about a content delivery network, balancing content evenly amongst its edges, as edges go offline and online, it minimizes data movement.
+Or if we think about a content delivery network, balancing content evenly amongst its edges, as edges go offline and online, it minimises data movement.

-> It's not only about balancing, but also about minimizing data movement when a rebalancing occurs.
+> It's not only about balancing, but also about minimising data movement when a rebalancing occurs.

 **What does it look like?**